 Bord Bia beef market tracking tool launched

-Joe Burke, senior Manager of Meat and Livestock team in Bord Bia; Tara McCarthy, CEO Bord Bia; and Minister Michael Creed, Department of Agriculture, Food and the Marine
+Joe Burke, senior Manager of Meat and Livestock team in Bord Bia; Tara McCarthy, CEO Bord Bia; and Agriculture Minister Michael Creed

 The Minister of Agriculture, Food and the Marine, Michael Creed has launched the Bord Bia Beef Market Tracking Tool.